 - The Grapes of Wrath.
 John Steinbeck.
 Penguin Classics, 1939.

 It’s not here because it won a Pulitzer Prize.
 It’s here because it helped galvanized us in many ways.
-Our penchant for social justice, wanting to feed for the hungry and treating the land with respect were inspired by or reinforced by this book.
+Our penchant for social justice as well as our desire to feed the hungry and treat the land with respect were inspired by or reinforced by this book.
 It also steered us toward taking the Food Stamp Challenge, or SNAP challenge, which changed our lives in just a week.
 The Dew did an entire book club around this novel, which you can read about starting here.

 - Eat the City.
 Robin Schulman.
 Crown Publishers, 2012.